HouseMaster Serving North Dallas, Mid-Cities and Denton

 Their licensed service areas include termite treatment.

-HouseMaster Serving North Dallas, Mid-Cities and Denton maintains a strong 5-star rating on Google based on 71 customer reviews, placing them among the highest-rated pest control providers in the Dallas area.
+HouseMaster Serving North Dallas, Mid-Cities and Denton maintains a strong 5-star rating based on 70+ customer reviews, placing them among the highest-rated pest control providers in the Dallas area.

 Licensed for 1 service category under TPCL #568633